catalin-podariu/gopro_hero5_black_timelapse/README.md

 <br>
 But, if you *do have* an use-case where you have to mess with the config remotely, then you can move some of those values in the `keep_alive` array, to the `photo_timer` array.
 Keep track of these and make sure the downtime is not too long!
 Some testing needs to be done, but it should work without any other changes.
-The thing is.. the GoPro will go to sleep after a few minutes of inactivity.
+The thing is.. the GoPro wifi will go to sleep after a few minutes of inactivity.
+Around 4 or 5.
 Even if you leave it turned on.
-I kept saying this.. you need to keep the wifi alive.
+I kept saying this.. _you need to keep the wifi alive_.
-If you tick the box in the Quick App, that says it'll never go to sleep.. it won't, but the wifi will.
+If you tick the box in the Quick App, that says it'll never go to sleep.. the GoPro won't, but the wifi will.
 And you can't wake it up remotely.
-So.. just keep the wifi alive.
+So.. just keep the wifi alive!
 Right.
 I'll stop now.

 ### Specs